MidnightDreamerX17/skill20/Characters.md

 1. Method 1: Roll six sets of 3d6, and assign them in order to Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 2. Method 2: Roll six sets of 3d6, and assign each set to one attribute of your choosing.
 Each attribute must get exactly one set.
 3. Method 3: Roll six sets of 4d6, drop the lowest die from each set, and assign each set to one attribute of your choosing.
 Each attribute must get exactly one set.
-4. Method 4: Roll 5d6 six times, and drop the lowest two dice of each, then choose the order
+4. Method 4: Roll 5d6 six times, and drop the lowest two dice of each, then choose the order.
-5. Method 5: Roll 2d6+6 six times, and choose the order
+5. Method 5: Roll 2d6+6 six times, and choose the order.
 6. Method 6: Assign the following numbers: 16, 14, 12, 10, 8, 6
 7. Method 7: Roll 18 dice, then group them up into 6 triplets.
 Assign each triplet to an attribute.
+8. Method 8: Roll 24 dice, drop the lowest six dice, then group up the remaining 18 dice into 6 triplets.
+Assign each triplet to an attribute.
+9. Method 9: Allow the players to write whatever attribute numbers they want, up to a maximum of 18 per attribute.
+The GM then chooses whether to approve each set of numbers.
+This method is based on the idea that the GM can write in whatever monsters they want, and having attributes of all 18 is equivalent to having only 2 more experience levels.

 Attribute numbers cause bonuses or penalties to d20 rolls based on attributes.